itsdoruk/dfrules/sancts.md

 ## SL10

 This is the third 1 month ban.
+You cannot appeal.

 ## SL11

-This is the last permanent ban.
-Appealable in the [Issues Section under the "community appeal" label.](https://github.com/Icycoide/icycoide.github.io/issues)
+This is the permanent ban.

 ## SLX